hudwave/lets-make-lasagne/appendix-gamemaker-patterns/appendix-gamemaker-patterns.md

 # How to throw away the spaghetti code

-## Appendix - Gamemaker patterns and useful functions
+## Appendix - GameMaker patterns and useful functions

 ### A. Closures

-Gamemaker does not natively support closures.
+GameMaker does not natively support closures.
 This is a concept from functional programming, but in brief it means that a function can make use any local variables that were previously defined in the same scope as the function itself was.
 Below is an example in Javascript.

 ```javascript
 var a = "Hello";